Time perception: Time perception in invertebrates

 When returning to the hive with nectar, forager honey bees need to know the current ratio of nectar-collecting to nectar-processing rates in the colony.
 To do so, they estimate the time it takes them to find a food-storer bee, which will unload the forage and store it.
-The longer it takes them to find one, the busier the food-storer bees are; and therefore the higher the nectar-collecting rate of the colony.
+The longer it takes them to find one, the busier the food-storer bees are, and therefore the higher the nectar-collecting rate of the colony.
 Forager bees also assess the quality of nectar by comparing the length of time it takes to unload the forage: a longer unloading time indicates higher quality nectar.
 They compare their own unloading time to the unloading time of other foragers present in the hive, and adjust their recruiting behavior accordingly.
 For instance, honey bees reduce the duration of their waggle dance if they judge their own yield to be inferior.
 Scientists have demonstrated that anesthesia disrupts the circadian clock and impairs the time perception of honey bees, as observed in humans.
-Experiments revealed that a 6-hour-long general anesthesia significantly delayed the start of the foraging behaviour of honeybees if induced during daytime, but not if induced during nighttime.
+Experiments revealed that a six-hour-long general anesthesia significantly delayed the start of the foraging behaviour of honeybees if induced during daytime, but not if induced during nighttime.

 Bumble bees can be successfully trained to respond to a stimulus after a certain time interval has elapsed (usually several seconds after the start signal).
 Studies have shown that they can also learn to simultaneously time multiple interval durations.

 In a single study, colonies from three species of ants from the genus Myrmica were trained to associate feeding sessions with different times.
 The trainings lasted several days, where each day the feeding time was delayed by 20 minutes compared to the previous day.
 In all three species, at the end of the training, most individuals were present at the feeding spot at the correct expected times, suggesting that ants are able to estimate the time running, keep in memory the expected feeding time and to act anticipatively.

-Types of temporal illusions
+Temporal illusions

 A temporal illusion is a distortion in the perception of time.
 For example: